PersephoniFeiT/Make-Some-Noise/README.md

 ### Layer Parameters
 Each layer has 6 parameters: Seed, Freq (frequency), Amp (amplitude), Gain, Floor, and Ceil (ceiling).
 By adjusting these, you can change the behavior of the noise algorithms.

-- Seed: the seed value for random-number-generation.
+- Seed: the seed value for random number generation.
 Changing this will subtly change the randomness of the algorithm
-- Frequency: {}
+- Frequency: controls the rate of change between areas of high and low intensity
 - Amplitude: determines the amount of contrast between the areas of high and low intensity
-- Gain: {}
+- Gain: controls the brightness of the layer
 - Floor: Cut-off value for areas of low intesity; set all pixels below this value to this value
 - Ceiling: Cut-off value for areas of high intesity; set all pixels above this value to this value

+### Layer Mixing
+Each layer can mix with the main canvas in 4 different ways: multiplication, division, addition, and subtraction.

+- Multiplication:
+- Division:
+- Addition:
+- Subtraction:

 ### Color Gradient
 The color gradient lies at the bottom of the Editor.
 By choosing the two endpoints, you can decide what color scale is used to render the pattern.